flotiq/flotiq-docs/docs/API/content-type/listing-co.md

 !!!
 Warning
     `hydrate=2` is the highest level of hydration available in Flotiq API.

-The example below shows an example response for the product with a category, product image and product gallery.

 **Below we show how you can, while fetching a product, display the name of its category, i.e. product -> category -> name - this is an ideal case for hydration.**

 !!!
 Example